 ELD: The Standard in Driver Logs

 Over the last few years, the Federal Motor Carrier Safety Administration (FMCSA) has mandated a shift to Electronic Logging Devices (ELDs).
-This isn’t the first type of electronic driver logs.
+This isn’t the first type of electronic logs.
 The ELD’s predecessor, the Automatic On-Board Recording Device (AOBRD), has been the standard since the late 1980s.

 The FMCSA, though, issued a mandate requiring certain fleets to shift to the newer ELDs.
 The ELDs are designed to be more accurate.
 They require less input from the driver, which reduces the chance for errors.
-They work by synching to the truck’s engine with GPS data.
+They work by syncing to the truck’s engine with GPS data.
 Truckers can sign off on the accuracy, giving them authority over the data.

 Right now, ELDs come in a few different formats.

 Until the mass adoption of mobile apps, dashboard-mounted tablets were the most-common form of ELD.

 They’re usually wired directly into the vehicle, providing a steady supply of power.
 They also have the most-reliable signal reception.

 Dash-mounted ELDs also have the advantage of tracking a vehicle rather than a person or mobile device.
 There’s no way a driver can forget about or lose their dash-mounted device.
 Another advantage is that some jurisdictions don’t allow commercial drivers to interact with a mobile device while driving.
 There are no such restrictions on dash-mounted logging devices.